Global equity listings start to recover after 2016 slump

 Representing more than a tenth of global follow-on proceeds, Italian bank UniCredit (CRDI.MI) had the biggest equity offering of the year so far, raising 13.8 billion euros and potentially generating hundreds of millions dollars in fees for banks.

+The listing of Snap Inc (SNAP.N), owner of photo sharing app Snapchat, was the biggest IPO of the quarter helping to produce a 17-fold increase in total U.S. IPO proceeds.

-Ed Sankey, EMEA Co-Head ECM and Global Head of Equity Syndicate at Deutsche Bank (DBKGn.DE), said merger and acquisition activity, subsidiary IPOs and privatizations by European governments would drive deal flow.
+Ed Sankey, EMEA Co-Head ECM and Global Head of Equity Syndicate at Deutsche Bank (DBKGn.DE), said merger and acquisition activity, subsidiary IPOs and privatisations by European governments would drive deal flow.

 "There was a wave of IPO exits in 2013-15 and this year we don't expect to see the sheer number we saw in that time frame, especially from private equity in this time zone, but globally we expect a busier year than 2016."